-Jason Cressey, PhD (psychology), teaching leadership courses at the Justice Institute of BC when he is not teaching courses on topics like Emotional Intelligence for Continuing Studies.
+Jason Cressey, PhD (psychology), teaches leadership courses at the Justice Institute of BC when he is not teaching courses on topics like Emotional Intelligence for Continuing Studies.
 And, to make sure he is fully occupied, he is the director of “Motivation in Mind” corporate seminars and motivational training.
 He specializes in body language, interspecies communication, social skills, interpersonal relationships and cultural differences.

 Cressey has been teaching his popular courses through Continuing Studies since 2007.
 He says that what keeps him inspired is the constant variety of people that walk through the door at the start of the day.